jmurth1234/WinIRC/README.md

 ## How do I get it?

 For autoupdating, the easiest way to get it is from the [Microsoft Store](https://www.microsoft.com/en-us/store/apps/winirc/9nblggh2p0rf).

-I intend to have a sideloadable appx package up on the website if / when I get around to making one.
+If you downloaded the sideloadable package, make sure you enabled developer mode in Settings -> Update & Security -> For developers -> Developer mode.
+Once this is done, extract the zip to a new folder, right click the powershell file and click "Run with PowerShell"

-## Building fom source
+## Building from source

 You'll need the following: